Vesna Kittelson

-Kittelson was born in Bosnia and Herzegovina and grew up in Split, Croatia.
+Kittelson was born 1947 in Trebinje, Bosnia and Herzegovina and grew up in the ancient city of Split, Croatia, a coastal city known for its ancient Roman ruins.

-Kittelson received her B.A. in law from the University of Split in 1970.
-She moved to the United States and attended the University of Minnesota.
-She earned her B.A. in studio arts in 1974 and her M.A. in design in 1978.
+Kittelson received her B.A. in maritime law from the University of Split in 1970 where she received a grant to study English at Newnham College in Cambridge, England.
+While in Cambridge she was inspired to study art.
+She moved to the United States and attended the University of Minnesota where she earned a B.A. in studio arts in 1974 and an M.A. in design in 1978.